What is Cyber Security? How to Protect Your Business from Cyber Threats

 What are the cyber security measures used today?

-Using firewalls, antiviruses, sandboxes, data loss prevention (DLP) software, proxy servers and similar solutions is a common practice among organisations wishing to minimise cyber security threats to the extent possible.
+Using sandboxes, data loss prevention (DLP) software, proxy servers and similar solutions is a common practice among organisations wishing to minimise cyber security threats to the extent possible.
 However, these methods are insufficient for detecting malware that attempt to establish connection with unrecognised or newly registered domains.
 That is where DNSSense, a provider of enterprise-level DNS security solutions, comes into play.

 How does DNSSense ensure the security of your business and your employees?